mawhal/Calvert_O-Connor_eelgrass/Data/R_Code_for_Data_Prep/master_data/_READMEmasterData.md

 #### MASTER_grazers.csv
 * Combination of data from Data/macro_eukaryotes/: hakai_grazers_2014.csv, hakai_grazers_2015.csv (NA's converted to zeros), hakai_grazers_2016.csv (sieves no longer used, start of body size), hakai_grazers_2017.csv
-* There was an issue with the quadrat numbers not lining up, these were fixed based on the data in 2015_quadrat_sample_match_old_names.csv
+* There was an issue with the quadrat numbers not lineing up, these were fixed based on the data in 2015_quadrat_sample_match_old_names.csv
+* Not a matrix--long format of indiv sizes
 * Data from 2014-2017
-* Data of sample (quadrat), sieve size (sieve size, mm), taxon for different sites across years, size = body size
+* Data of sample (quadrat), taxon for different sites across years, size = sieve size (sieve size, mm) or body size
 * Size values appear to be highly duplicated.
 Are these true values or an artifact of the data cleaning process?

 #### MASTER_inverts_finest_1000_COVERAGE_RAREF.csv